Racists Flip Out Over Artist’s 'Harry Potter' Picture With Black Hermione

 An illustrator has shut down racist internet trolls who bombarded her with abuse after she depicted Harry Potter character Hermione Granger as black.

-On Tuesday, Toronto-based Anoosha Syed revealed via Twitter how she’d received a horrific backlash after she shared her magical illustration of Granger, Harry Potter and Ron Weasley to her Tumblr page last month.
+On Tuesday, Toronto-based Anoosha Syed revealed via Twitter how she’d received a horrific backlash after she shared her magical illustration of Hermione, Harry Potter and Ron Weasley to her Tumblr page last month.

 Critics unjustifiably accused Syed of “black tarring” the character and called her a “fucking dumbass liberal.”
 They also blasted her for drawing Potter with a darker skin tone.

-The illustrator, however, had two things to say to her detractors.
+The 23-year-old illustrator, however, had two things to say to her detractors.

 She wrote, “hermione and harry’s race is never stated in the books,” before adding, “i’ll draw whatever i want thanks.”

-Note: This article has been updated with comment from the illustrator.